RickRoda/RickRoda.github.io/README.md

 ```
 pipenv shell
 ```
-This will read the PIPFILE and install all the necessary dependencies to run the application.
+On its initial run, pipenv will read the PIPFILE and install all the necessary dependencies inside a virtual environment to run the application.
+You will use this command to re-activate your environment once its been exited.

 __Step 4__ - Create your local database.
 Once the environment is activated, from the root project directory, type,